 Guidance for manufacturers of biological medicines - independent batch release in the United Kingdom following the UK’s departure from the EU.

-Independent assurance of quality is important for maintaining public confidence in these products.
-NIBSC has the capability to test a wide range of biological medicines including:
+Independent assurance of quality is important for maintaining public confidence in biological medicines.
+The NIBSC has the capability to test a wide range of products including:

 Information that you should advise us of without delay includes changes to:

 Please provide this information to your NIBSC scientific contact.